ListBox

 Fills the list box with a list of filenames matching FILEMASK in the current directory.
 This could be useful if you have various data files and the player can choose which one to load.

-FILEMASK is a standard Windows search expression such as "*.dat"
+filemask is a standard wildcard search expression such as "*.dat"

 or "data*.*"